REUTERS NEXT-Eurogroup head Donohoe confident Omicron won't derail recovery | Business

 REUTERS NEXT-Eurogroup head Donohoe confident Omicron won't derail recovery

-Donohoe, Ireland's finance minister, said his confidence was based on how economies have increasingly demonstrated their ability to limit the damage of restrictions put in place to slow the spread of the virus.
-He also said the EU's huge COVID-19 recovery fund would make "a very big injection" into the bloc next year to further guard against the risks that are now developing.

 The head of the Eurogroup of euro zone finance ministers Paschal Donohoe is confident the region's recovery can be sustained into next year even if the Omicron coronavirus variant requires new public health measures, he told the Reuters Next conference.

-Donohoe, Ireland's finance minister, said his confidence was based on how economies have increasingly demonstrated their ability to limit the damage of restrictions put in place to slow the spread of the virus.
+The head of the Eurogroup of euro zone finance ministers Paschal Donohoe is confident the region's recovery can be sustained into next year even if the Omicron coronavirus variant requires new public health measures, he told the Reuters Next conference.
+Donohoe, who is Ireland's finance minister, said his confidence reflected how economies have increasingly demonstrated their ability to limit the damage from restrictions put in place to slow the spread of the virus.

-He also said the EU's huge COVID-19 recovery fund would make "a very big injection" into the bloc next year to further guard against the risks that are now developing.
+He also said the European Union's huge COVID-19 recovery fund would make "a very big injection" into the bloc next year to further guard against the risks that are now developing.
 "It is very early days in terms of the health impact of this new variant on all of us.
-I am confident about our ability to sustain a strong recovery into next year," Donohoe said on Wednesday.
+I am confident about our ability to sustain a strong recovery into next year," Donohoe said in an interview on Wednesday.

+"I hope we can avoid those broad health measures again.
+I am equally confident that we will be able to allow consumption and investment to take place alongside them were they to happen."
+But to remove the threat the pandemic poses to the global economy, much more needs to be done to help vaccinate poorer nations, Donohoe said.

+"There is a radical imperative in how we deal with the impact of a pandemic on an interdependent world, which is that none of us are safe until all of us are safe," he said.
+"The scientists in South Africa created a great public good in detecting what was happening in their country (with Omicron) and it underlines to me how important it is for us to fulfil our obligations to other parts of the world.

-However, Donohoe cautioned he would need to see whether the new variant - the first case of which was confirmed in Ireland on Wednesday - will impact economic activity in any way and what level of economic support would be needed across December and into the early part of next year.
-He nevertheless said COVID-19 transmission had been stabilising in Ireland over the last few days, albeit at a high level.
+However, Donohoe cautioned he would need to see whether the new variant - the first case of which was confirmed in Ireland on Wednesday - will impact economic activity and what level of economic support would be needed across December and into the early part of next year.
+He said governments across the EU will be responsive and agile if more fiscal supports are required.

-"The governments here in Ireland and across the European Union will be responsive and we will be agile in responding back to what could happen with public health measures," Donohoe said.
-"We've demonstrated over the last 18 months our ability to put in place measures that have worked, have saved jobs...
-We'll do it again."
-(Additional reporting by Conor Humphries Editing by Louise Heavens and Mark Potter)
+"We've demonstrated over the last 18 months our ability to put in place measures that have worked, have saved jobs ...
+We'll do it again," Donohoe said.
+(Additional reporting by Conor Humphries Editing by Louise Heavens, Mark Potter and Catherine Evans)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)